 The School of Geography, Earth and Environmental Sciences has a renowned history for international excellence in research and teaching.
 Geology at Birmingham dates back to 1881 and Geography began here in 1924.
-We are proud of our long history and build on our successes through our research and teaching to address the challenges of the 21st Century such as climate change, oil exploration, renewable energy and resilience.
+We are proud of our long history and build on our successes through our research and teaching to address some of the biggest challenges of the 21st century.
+This includes creating sustainable environments and societies, environment and health, dynamic earth and ecosystems, and extreme climates.

 Our research spans four major themes: